phber/harmonices-mundi/README.md

-# Solarsounds.js 🌌🎵
+# Harmonices Mundi
+_**(The Harmony of the World)**_

-Data sonification from orbit data from planets in our solar system.
+🌌🎵 Data sonification from orbit data from planets in our solar system using scales conceived by Johannes Kepler in his book [_Harmonices Mundi_](https://phber.com/curiosities/harmonices-mundi/), written in JavaScript.

 ## Libraries